 The Nomination and Remuneration Committee regularly review the level and composition of remuneration of non-executive Directors, executive Directors and senior management with regards to industry best practice, Company and individual performance.
-During Financial year ended 30 June 2014 the Nomination and Remuneration Committee met two times.
+During Financial year ended 30 June 2015 the Nomination and Remuneration Committee met two times.

-The Company pays fees to The University of Western Australia for services provided by Dr St Pierre who is an executive Director of the Company.
+The Company pays fees to The University of Western Australia for services provided by Dr St Pierre who is the Chief Scientific Officer the Company.

-All executive employees receive a base salary and superannuation.
-The Company does not have a share or option incentive plan.
-Accordingly, executive employees do not receive any equity based remuneration unless specifically approved on a case by case basis at a general meeting.
+All Management employees receive a base salary and superannuation.
+The Company has a share plan.
+Directors do not receive any equity based remuneration unless specifically approved on a case by case basis at a general meeting.

 The members of the Nomination and Remuneration Committee are outlined in Principle 2.
 Their attendance at Nomination and Remuneration Committee meetings is detailed in the Directors' Report.
-Director disclosure requirements are detailed in the notes to the financial statements.
+Director disclosure requirements are detailed in the Remuneration Report.